Artifacts · Experiences · Campaigns

 Approach: Installed in the new public park at Grand & 11th.
 Integration with landscape design turned the piece into a civic anchor.

-Result: A public artwork that’s become symbolic—a visual wishbone in the city where dreams are made.
+Result: A public artwork people return to.
+A visual wishbone in the city where dreams are made.
 “Lucky Break” invites passersby to make a wish, serving both as sculpture and daily inspiration.

 Flapping Gums / Public Projection

-Projected nightly in my Los Angeles studio window on Melrose Ave, Flapping Gums showed a wind-up chattering teeth toy spinning in a red void.
-Its endless jawing echoed the nonstop chatter of news and social media—until it suddenly caught fire and melted, leaving a brief pause of silence, a relief that it finally stopped… only to begin again, endlessly.
+Projected nightly in my Los Angeles studio window on Melrose Ave, Flapping Gums featured a wind-up chattering teeth toy spinning inside a red void.

 US / THEM - ART PERFORMANCE